Smartest Dog Breeds: 15 Most Intelligent Dog Breeds

 If they belong to one of the breeds on this list, they are almost certainly among the brightest dogs on the planet.

-While they may not be able to do the math, the dogs on this list all have exceptional learning abilities.
+While they may be unable to do the math, the dogs on this list all have exceptional learning abilities.

 It’s no coincidence that almost all breeds on this list are intelligent; they’re all descended from working dogs.